Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 is:
     - Collected and retained by the operator, and for what period it is retained.
     - Shared with partners.
-    - Shared, sold or rented to third-parties.
+    - Shared, sold, or rented to third-parties.

-    and in each case whether it is aggregated, pseudonymized or anonymized and the conditions of data transfer.
+    and in each case whether it is aggregated, pseudonymized, or anonymized and the conditions of data transfer.

 1. Exceptions.
 Specify any exceptions to the above, for example technically malicious or anomalous behavior.

 1. Associated entities.
-Declare any partners, third-party affiliations or sources of funding.
+Declare any partners, third-party affiliations, or sources of funding.

 1. Correlation.
 Whether user DNS data is correlated or combined with any other